urbit/urbit/README.md

 the top-level directory and look for build instructions that explain what `nix-build` commands to run.

+* The [Pololu Tic Stepper Motor Controller software](https://github.com/pololu/pololu-tic-software) is a C/C++ project that uses CMake and Nixcrpkgs.
 * The [Pololu USB AVR Programmer v2 software](https://github.com/pololu/pololu-usb-avr-programmer-v2) is a C++ project that uses CMake and Nixcrpkgs.

 [nix]: http://nixos.org/nix/